 - 1. Identification and study of selected Protozoans and Helminthes of medical importance. - 2.
-Identification and study of sections of certain animals from Coelenterata, Aschelminthes and Annelida to understand the evolution of different types of coelom. - 3.
+Identification and study of sections of certain animals from Coelenterata, Aschelminthes and Annelida to understand the evolution of different types of coelom. - Aschemmines and America to understand the evolution of unreferent types of coeform - 3.
 Identification and study of Larval Forms from all Major Phyla of Invertebrates. - 4.
-Identification and studyof Invertebrate Fossils (specimens). - 5.
+Identification and study of Invertebrate Fossils (specimens). - 5.
 Commercially important invertebrates: Crab, Lobsters, Pearl oyster, Edible Oyster, Mytilus, Sepia and Loligo their economic importance. - 6.
 Dissection and mounting of Digestive & Nervous system in 1.Gryllotalpa 2.
 Grasshopper and 3.
 Sepia (Digestive system) - 7.
 Dissection of the Nervous system in P r a w n. - 8.
 Mounting of Pedicellariae and Aristotle lantern in Sea Urchin.